 - Oil Choice: I use coconut oil in this recipe, however, canola oil will also work.

 - Flour Substitution?
-Choose all purpose or whole wheat flour.
+Choose all purpose or whole wheat white flour.
 Both make delicious muffins!

 - Nut Options: Enjoy this recipe with walnuts or pecans.
 For nut free muffins, they can be easily left out.